vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 - `messages`: a list of the messages you want to translate, containing the following parameters:
   - `srcLang`: store's locale default.
 In the VTEX Intelligent Search context, this variable must be the store's binding default.

   - `srcMessage`: source message string.
-Check the table below to the possible values of this variable.
+Check the table below for the possible values of this variable.
     | Value         | Definition  |
     | ------------- | ----------- |
     | `Category 1`  | Department  |